arsimone/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/0_5_0_laptop.md

 2. Docker;
 3. The Duckietown Shell.

-Note: In order to avoid problems with Duckietown Shell please make sure the terminal language is set to english.
+Note: To ensure the correct functioning of Duckietown Shell please make sure the terminal language is set to english.
 The easiest way to do that is to simply set the overall system language to english.

 ## Native installation vs virtual machines {#laptop-setup-vms}